 It’s no surprise that hiring workers will be a top challenge for the construction industry in 2022.
 The labor shortage has affected the construction industry throughout 2021.
 According to the Home Builders Institute, the shortage has reached crisis level at an average of 300,000 to 400,000 open construction sector jobs a month.
 Construction companies want to grow, but don’t have the workers to do so.

 One way to help hire workers faster is by using HR technology for construction management.
 Manual processes, like recruiting, can be less productive.
 According to the 2021 Construction Business Report, 32% of construction companies say manual processes are where their businesses experience the most inefficiencies.

-- Use an ATS.
-An Applicant Tracking System (ATS) along with Onboarding software allows companies to reach the right candidates and get them on the job quickly.
+- Applicant Tracking System (ATS) along with Onboarding software allows companies to reach the right candidates and get them on the job quickly.
 An ATS can target a specific group of candidates, like workers with masonry or plumbing skills, across multiple job boards and track referrals – automatically.

-- Hire More Women.
-Hiring more women can help fill a pipeline of skilled workers in the coming years.
-According to Harvard’s 2021 report, workforce participation by women is considered an untapped economic driver across all industries but current data shows they make up only 10.9% of the total construction population.
+- Harvard’s 2021 report, workforce participation by women is considered an untapped economic driver across all industries but current data shows they make up only 10.9% of the total construction population.